24 practical manufacturing KPIs for time-starved production managers

 Manufacturing businesses need to know the total costs associated with manufacturing a product.
 How else would you know how to price products?
 Typical manufacturing costs include labor, raw materials, overhead, and many others.

 Manufacturing Costs Per Unit = Total Manufacturing Costs / # of Units Produced

 This is the manufacturing KPI that is increasingly relevant every year.
 More clients are demanding environmentally-friendly products, and energy manufacturing is becoming an expensive political weapon that can skyrocket the price of your products.

-The energy costs per unit metric calculates the total energy costs and divides it by the number of units produced in a specified timeframe.
+The energy costs per unit metric calculate the total energy costs and divide them by the units produced in a specified timeframe.